 Range of Remuneration Executive Directors Non-Executive Directors

-RM100,001 to RM150,000 7
+RM100,001 to RM150,000 6

-RM250,001 to RM300,000 1
+RM250,001 to RM300,000 1 1

-RM400,001 to RM450,000 1

-RM1,000,001 to RM1,050,000 1
+RM1,500,001 to RM1,550,000 1

-RM3,150,001 to RM3,200,000 1
+RM3,350,001 to RM3,400,000 1

 Relationship with Shareholders and Investors

 The Board recognises the importance of maintaining an effective communication with the shareholders and the general public.
 All shareholders are encouraged to attend the Company's Annual General Meeting ("AGM") and to participate in the proceedings.
-Shareholders' suggestions received during Annual General Meetings are reviewed and considered for implementation wherever possible.
+All the Directors were in attendance at the AGM held on 20 May 2015 to engage with the shareholders and answer to their queries.
 Every opportunity is given to the shareholders to ask questions and seek clarification on the business and performance of the Company.
-Where it is not possible to provide immediate answers, the Chairman will undertake to furnish the shareholder with a written reply after the AGM.
+The Company's responses to the queries submitted in advance by the Minority Shareholder Watchdog Group are also presented to the shareholders.
+Shareholders' suggestions received during AGM are reviewed and considered for implementation wherever possible.
+A press conference is held immediately after the AGM to brief and update the media representatives on the outcome of the AGM and the operations of the Group.
+Summary of the minutes of the AGM is also posted on the Company's website for the information and benefit of all the shareholders of the Company.